Globally +-regular varieties and the minimal model program for threefolds in mixed characteristic: Minimal Model Program

-\begin{lemma} Let $X$ be a three-dimensional normal integral scheme, projective over $T$ .
-Suppose $L$ is a nef $\bQ$-Cartier $\mathbb{Q}$-divisor which is not big over $T$ and such that $L|_{X_\mathbb{Q}}$ is semi-ample (if $X_{\bQ}$ is not empty), and $L|_G$ is semi-ample where $G$ is {the} fiber over the generic point of the image of $X$ in $T$.
+\begin{lemma} Let $X$ be a three-dimensional normal integral scheme, projective over $T$.
+Suppose $L$ is a nef $\bQ$-Cartier $\mathbb{Q}$-divisor which is not big over $T$ and such that $L|_{X_\mathbb{Q}}$ is semiample (if $X_{\bQ}$ is not empty), and $L|_G$ is semiample where $G$ is {the} fiber over the generic point of the image of $X$ in $T$.
 Then $L$ is endowed with a map $f:X\to V$ over $T$ to an algebraic space $V$ proper over $T$.